MvRens/Tapeti/docs/tapeticmd.rst

 Tapeti.Cmd
 ==========

-The Tapeti command-line tool provides various operations for managing messages.
-It tries to be compatible with all type of messages, but has been tested only against JSON messages, specifically those sent by Tapeti.
+The Tapeti command-line tool provides various operations for managing messages and queues.

+Some operations, like shovel, are compatible with all types of messages.
+However, commands like import and export can assume JSON messages, specifically those sent by Tapeti, so your results may vary.

 Common parameters